On quantum superpositions of graphs, no-signalling and covariance: Introduction

-Typically, invariance under changes of coordinates is attempted by either embedding the graphs in an ambient continuous space, a manifold, or by defining the localisation on a graph using auxilliary physical fields, or by working at the level of a state space defined with equivalence classes of graphs under renamings.
-These strategies all present difficulties for arriving at a meaningful notion of superpositions of graph.
-Here, we propose an alternative strategy tailor made for this purpose that we argue to be conceptually clear and powerful: to directly use node names as natively discrete coordinates, forgo embedding in the continuous, and impose invariance under renamings at the level of observables rather than at the level of states.
+Typically in those theories, invariance under changes of coordinates is attempted by either embedding the graphs in a manifold, or by defining the localisation on a graph using auxiliary physical fields, or by working with a state space defined upon equivalence classes of graphs under renamings.
+We argue that all of these strategies suffer major drawbacks, and propose an alternative strategy tailor conceptually clear and powerful: to directly use node names as natively discrete coordinates, forgo embedding in the continuous, and impose invariance under renamings at the level of observables rather than at the level of states.
 We show in particular that directly working at the level of invariant states misses crucial physics, while using auxiliary fields to rectify the situation can introduce instantaneous signalling.